mrezak/removePLI/README.md

 		p = 80*sin(fline*t+randn) + 50*sin(2*fline*t+randn)...
 		  + 20*sin(3*fline*t+randn); % interference
 		x = s + p;
-		sbar = removePLI(x, fs, 3, [50,0.1,1], [0.1,4,1], 4);
+		sbar = removePLI(x, fs, 3, [100,0.01,4], [0.1,2,5], 3);
 		pwelch(s,[],[],[],fs); title('PSD of the original signal')
+		figure; pwelch(x(fs:end),[],[],[],fs);
-		figure; pwelch(x,[],[],[],fs); title('PSD of the contaminated signal') figure; pwelch(sbar,[],[],[],fs); title('PSD of the cleaned signal')
+		title('PSD of the contaminated signal');
+		figure; pwelch(sbar(fs:end),[],[],[],fs);
+		title('PSD after interference cancellation');
 ```

 ## Author
 **Mohammad Reza Keshtkaran**
 ## Licence
-   Copyright (c) 2013, Mohammad Reza Keshtkaran.
+  Copyright (c) 2013, Mohammad Reza Keshtkaran <keshtkaran.github@gmail.com>

   All rights reserved.

   "This program" refers to "removePLI.m".
   This program is provided "AS IS" for non-commercial, educational
   and reseach purpose only.
 Any commercial use, of any kind, of
   this program is prohibited.
+The Copyright notice should remain intact.

   This program is free software: you can redistribute it and/or modify
   it under the terms of the GNU General Public License as published by
   the Free Software Foundation, either version 3 of the License, or
   (at your option) any later version.

   This program is distributed in the hope that it will be useful,
   but WITHOUT ANY WARRANTY; without even the implied warranty of
   MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the
   GNU General Public License for more details.

   You should have received a copy of the GNU General Public License
   along with this program.
 If not, see <http://www.gnu.org/licenses/>.